 Below your ISO recordings specifications are additional settings for your recordings, include how timecode is recorded, your recording bitrate, and the ability to also save your recordings in either Media bin.
 Record to Media Bin is essential if you intend to use the basic replay feature.

 Once your recordings are configured, save your settings.
 To start recording, click Record in the upper left corner of the Studio interface; click it again to stop recording.
-You can find your .MJPEG in the specified recording location(s).
+You can find your AVI in the specified recording location(s).

 If you are operating on a system that supports hardware encoding, you can also record an .mp4 file of either your Program or a single video source.
 Click the gearwheel button in the upper right corner of the Studio interface to enter the Settings menu.